DCC3113 - Summer School on The Arts and Human Rights (AHR)

 Deadline to apply:

-The Human Rights Research and Education Centre (HRREC) is preparing the second edition of the Summer School on The Arts and Human Rights (AHR) on Indigenous Arts and Culture.
+The Human Rights Research and Education Centre (HRREC) is preparing the third edition of the Summer School on The Arts and Human Rights (AHR) on Indigenous Arts and Culture.

 For 2018, the course will be offered only in English.
 Enrolment is limited to 40 participants.
 Those who successfully complete the training will receive a certificate of recognition from the Human Rights Research and Education Centre.

 The Connection between the Arts and Human Rights

 In recognition of the Arts as an integral medium of learning and expression, the HRREC launched the Arts and Human Rights Program.
 This powerful initiative seeks to raise awareness and engage individuals in a multidisciplinary interrogation of human rights issues framed through various forms of creative artistic expression such as visual, performance, media, cinematography, musical and literary arts.
 The AHR summer course brings to life the teaching component of the program and explores areas of study directly related to the foci of the HRREC.
 The curriculum blends traditional and artistic pedagogical methods.

 - For a description of the first edition of the summer school, see Building bridges with art (article published in Tabaret, uOttawa, 2016).

 - See the video of the exhibition INDIGENEITY + HUMAN RIGHTS launched on June 20, 2016 (YouTube).

 - In 2017, on the first day of the summer school, we have hosted and launched the Exhibition A View of Nueva Segovia in partnership with CUSO International.

 - Students (Certificate only): $750 **